jackkershaw/daily-challenges/README.md

-# daily-challenges
+# Daily Challenges

-Simple website to link to all the daily challenges (like Wordle etc.)
+Website to link to all the daily challenges (like Wordle etc.).

-## Changelog
+## How I Built It

 After making the initial design I decided to make some changes to the site.